Look for the Light: Conception and writing

 Mazin enjoyed the juxtaposition of Joel's actions upon meeting Ellie—using violence by aiming his gun at her—with his actions in the final episode—using violence to save Ellie.
 Druckmann and Mazin are fans of Unforgiven (1992), an action film with little violence until its conclusion, which they felt was reflected in the action scene in "Look for the Light".
 Druckmann found the scene as sad instead of epic as it is about protecting Ellie more than killing soldiers, as reflected by the music.
 Mazin attempted several variations of music for the sequence, including dark and action-heavy tracks; he ultimately chose Gustavo Santaolalla's "saddest" music from the game.
 In the game, the music plays as Joel is carrying Ellie out of the hospital; Mazin identified Joel's emotion during the action and escape scenes were ultimately the same.

 Mazin wanted to present the giraffe scene similar to the game sequence, particularly for viewers unfamiliar with the game, as he found it "gorgeous".
 In the game, Joel becomes more vulnerable with Ellie after she gives him a photograph of his daughter; Druckmann and Mazin felt the moment was not as grounded in the television series and replaced it with Joel's story about his attempted suicide, which they hinted at in the third episode.
 Marlene's final scene was recreated similar to the game, including the editing choices, as Mazin found it powerful.
 He was a fan of the game's ending and never considered changing it for the series.
-At the request of executives at HBO, an alternative ending was filmed to set up the second season, focusing on Joel's face before following him and Ellie walk towards Jackson.
+At the request of executives at HBO, an alternative ending was filmed to set up the second season, focusing on Joel's face before following him and Ellie as they walk towards Jackson.
 Druckmann was opposed to the alternative ending and Mazin found it "soft" in context during editing, and it was removed.
+The footage was later used in the opening of the second-season premiere.